NissesSenap/dotfiles/README.md

 Starting on my dotfiles journey.
 This is a excellent blog if you also want to get [started](https://writingco.de/blog/how-i-manage-my-dotfiles-using-gnu-stow/)

-Then I add some ansible sprincle on the top
+Then I add some ansible sprinkle on top.

 ## submodules